groovy-tutorial/groovy-tutorial/manuscript/08/08_07_Constructors.md

 There's two really interesting things to keep in mind with this:

 1. The constructor is being called (unlike with the "map constructor")
-2. This will work with the various Groovy and Java classes available
+2. This will work with all the various Groovy and Java classes

 On that last point, let's look at two quick examples to prove I'm not fooling you: